Theirs.

 "Huh?"
 He responded in auto-pilot.

 "I didn't mean to cause you all this trouble."
-She didn't turn around at all.
+She didn't turn

 "That's alright, you had to do what you had to do."